 What if you could actually find a way to see and “experience” your ideas and dreams in your space before you even raised a hammer or crowbar, even before going to see your banker?
 What if you could actually try out several options with several budgets?

 Most of us know what a prototype is.
 Car manufacturers often show off their prototypes at car shows.
 They use the prototype for testing, for getting customer reviews, and for finding completely new solutions.
-The prototype we see may be the first model or it may be the fifth in a line of prototypes.

 Would you feel differently if you knew there was a way to visualize changes before they happened?